ProgrammerNick/jenkins/README.md

-# yourenicked-jenkins
+# jenkins
-A jenkins as code for personal use.
+A jenkins personal use, defined entirely as code.